sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/txt_dns.md

       Sourcegraph.com, we typically create a file `sourcegraph.$TXT_PROVIDER.tf`

 1. Create a pull request in the infra repo with your changes
-1. Get approve from the cloud-devops team
+1. Get approval from the Cloud DevOps team
-1. `terraform apply` the PR or ask a member of the devops team to do this
+1. `terraform apply` the PR or ask a member of the DevOps team to do this
 1. Merge the PR **after** the apply succeeds

-For other